timurrrr/ft86/can_bus/gen2.md

 # CAN bus (2022 model year)

+Special thanks to Ken Houseal for his early legwork on finding and documenting how to connect to the CAN bus, and finding some of these data mappings!

 ## Connections

 The ODB-II in the driver's footwell no longer exposes the CAN bus data except